A Japanese-style blouse: I sew the Chagall blouse "les patronnes" in Japanese fabrics

 The Chagall dress or blouse is a very simple and quick sewing pattern!
 Top or dress, long sleeves or three-quarter sleeves, there are already 4 variations available to you!

-Its clean shape, without zipper or buttons, features a pretty neckline and delicate sleeves.
+Its clean shape, without zippers or buttons, features a pretty neckline and delicate sleeves.

-Its Japanese-style knot gives it an elegant contemporary touch.
+Its Japanese-style tie gives it an elegant contemporary touch.

-Chagall is available in downloadable PDF format, to print in A4 or A3, or A0 on our website.
+Chagall is available as a downloadable PDF format, to print in A4 or A3, or A0 on our website.

-It is available from size 34 to 48.
+It is available in sizes 34 to 48.

-Chagall is a very accessible pattern so even if you are a beginner, you can sew it without difficulties.
-More advanced sewers will enjoy quickly sewing a little blouse or dress that stands out!
+Chagall is a very accessible pattern, so even if you are a beginner, you can sew it without difficulty.
+More advanced sewers will enjoy quickly making a stylish blouse or dress!

 Seam allowances are included (1 cm for seams, 3 cm for hems)

-The pattern makers advise us: jersey but also woven: crepe, tencel, viscose, fine wool...
+The designers recommend: jersey but also woven fabrics: crepe, tencel, viscose, fine wool...

-Poplin, cotton satin, and linen are also suitable.
-It is necessary not to undersize the pattern.
+Poplin, cotton satin, and linen also work well.
+It is important not to size down the pattern.

-To complete your basket, you will need to add to sew Chagall:
+To complete your basket, you will need to add for sewing Chagall:

 - a spool of matching thread